Maya Jane Coles

-Maya Jane Coles is a music producer, audio engineer and DJ based in the United Kingdom, born in London of British and Japanese descent.
-Under her real name, she mostly composes and plays techno music, while her alias Nocturnal Sunshine creates darker, more bass-driven productions with a heavy hip-hop and dub influence.
+Maya Jane Coles (born 1988) is a British music producer, audio engineer and DJ, born in London.
+Under her real name, she mostly composes and plays house and techno music, while her alias Nocturnal Sunshine creates darker, more bass-driven productions with a heavy hip-hop and dub influence.
 She was previously part of an electronic dub duo called She Is Danger with Lena Cullen.

 Biography

 Debut

 Coles began making music as a teenager, learning to produce music using the Cubase software program when she was 15.
 She first produced hip-hop and trip hop.
 A few years later, she released her first two records on Dogmatik Records, in 2008 and 2009, which were more house music-based.

 Career

 Having already remixed acts such as Massive Attack and Gorillaz with her duo She Is Danger, Coles gained breakthrough exposure in 2010, when she released a four-track EP on Franck Roger's label, Real Tone Records.
 She was then named by DJ Mag as one of the best newcomers that year, as her track "What They Say", taken from her eponymous EP, was also one of the most playlisted by DJs on Resident Advisor.

 In 2011, she featured in many specialised magazines, such as Mixmag.
 BBC Radio 1 invited her to record an Essential Mix of her own, which was later nominated for Essential Mix of the Year 2011.
 Later on that year, she was voted 'Best Newcomer 2011' at the Ibiza DJ Awards 2011 and came ninth place in Resident Advisor's annual DJ ranking.